Kleber Mendonça Filho

-Kleber Mendonça Filho (/pt/; born 22 November 1968) is a Brazilian film director, screenwriter and producer.
-Having initiated his career as a movie critic, he transitioned to filmmaking in 2002, initially directing short films and documentaries.
+Kleber de Mendonça Vasconcellos Filho (/mɛn'doʊnsə fiːljuː/ men-DOHN-sə-_-FEEL-yoo; /pt/; born 22 November 1968) is a Brazilian film director, screenwriter and producer.
+Beginning his career as a movie critic, he transitioned to filmmaking in 2002, initially directing short films and documentaries.
 In 2012, his narrative feature debut Neighboring Sounds (2012) was included by The New York Times in its best-of-the-year list.

-His following films, Aquarius (2016) and Bacurau (2019), were nominated for the Palme d'Or at the Cannes Film Festival, while the latter won the Jury Prize at Cannes.
-For The Secret Agent (2025), Mendonça won the Best Director award and the FIPRESCI Prize at Cannes.
+His following films, Aquarius (2016) and Bacurau (2019), were nominated for the Palme d'Or at the Cannes Film Festival, while the latter won the Jury Prize in Cannes.
+For The Secret Agent (2025), Mendonça Filho won Best Director at the Cannes Film Festival, and Best Non-English Language Film at the 83rd Golden Globes Awards, while the film was also nominated for Best Picture and Best International Film at the 98th Academy Awards.

 Early life

 With a degree in journalism from the Federal University of Pernambuco, Kleber Mendonça Filho began his career as a film critic and journalist.
 He wrote for newspapers such as Jornal do Commercio and Folha de S. Paulo, for magazines such as Continente and Cinética, and for his own site, CinemaScópio.

 Mendonça's films have received more than 120 awards in Brazil and abroad, with selections in festivals such as New York, Copenhagen and Cannes (Quinzaine des réalisateurs).
 Film festivals in Rotterdam, Toulouse, and Santa Maria da Feira have presented retrospectives of his films.
 He has served as programmer of cinema for the Joaquim Nabuco Foundation.